 The "Fullscreen" / "View in New Window" button has been replaced by a new Expand button in all webpages and browsers where fullscreen mode is enabled.
-(Web and mobile Safari and all other iOS browsers do not currently support this feature.)
+(Safari and other iOS browsers on iPhones do not currently support this feature.)

 When available, clicking Expand will open the model in fullscreen mode, spanning the entire screen, instead of opening a new tab.
 When fullscreen mode is not enabled, users will see a New Tab button instead.

 We've redesigned our loading experience, and you now have three options to promote interaction with your 3D models.
 To add one of these prompts to your already-published models, you can either republish your models with one of these selections enabled, or add the appropriate URL parameter (see below) to your existing BioDigital Human URL(s).

 Better "Explore Tools"

 Our Explore Tools have been rebuilt and consolidated into a single menu, making them easier to use and bringing more value to the learning experience.
 These tools (formerly Dissect, Isolate, and X-Ray) now include Select (default), Hide, and Fade.

 Besides promoting interaction with the model, the Explore Tools allow end users to identify specific structures, reveal underlying structures, and visualize anatomical relationships.